Could the Next Patient in Your ABA Practicum Be a Robot?

 If artificial intelligence is able to simulate patients in various stages of mental or physical distress, why not simulate therapists?

-Of course, that’s no different from almost any area in which AI is finding traction today.
+That’s not so different from almost any area in which AI is finding traction today.
 Companies are incorporating AI into everything from customer service to executive-level strategic decision-making.

 There’s a common thread in all this, though, one that is easy for a trained behaviorist to spot: AI is being asked to adopt a set of behaviors in line with the expectations that people have for services in all these fields.